How to rotate a list in Python

 Common errors and challenges

-Even with the right techniques, you might run into a few common pitfalls when rotating lists in Python.
+Even with straightforward techniques, you can run into a few common pitfalls when rotating lists in Python.

 Handling empty lists with rotate_list()